2011 military intervention in Libya

-American and British naval forces fired over 110 Tomahawk cruise missiles, and imposed a naval blockade.
-The French Air Force, British Royal Air Force, and Royal Canadian Air Force undertook sorties across Libya.
-The intervention did not employ foreign ground troops.
+On the intervention's first day on 19 March, American and British naval forces fired over 110 Tomahawk cruise missiles, and imposed a naval blockade.
+The French Air Force, British Royal Air Force, and Royal Canadian Air Force also undertook sorties across Libya.
+The intervention did not employ foreign ground troops, with the exception of special forces, which were not covered by the UN resolution.
+NATO flew 26,500 sorties over eight months, including 7,000 bombing sorties targeting Gaddafi's forces.